Sea Kayaking 111, Paddling Strokes and Rescue Techniques

 Tuition: $446 (includes handouts and free use of dry suit, booties, and scull cap)

-Kayak Rental: $35.00/day plus tax, delivered to the lesson.
-Make Rental Reservation (Includes kayak, spray-skirt, PFD, bilge pump, paddle-float, and paddle)
+Kayak Rental: $45.00/day plus tax, delivered to the lesson.
+Make Kayak Rental Reservation (Includes: Brit style sea kayak w/skeg, paddle, spray-skirt, PFD, bilge pump, and paddle-float)

 Please print out our Liability Release Form and bring it to the class.